 It is truly amazing this movie is able to pack so much into so little.
 It’s a short movie, only 1:23 not counting the credits, and yet it feels like two hours.
-And there’s barely enough dialog to fill a sheet of paper: it feels like we know every character’s life story.
+And there’s barely enough dialog to fill a sheet of paper: it feels like we know every character’s life stories.

 Right out of the gate, in his big screen directorial debut, John Krasinski has shown us he knows his craft.
 Every scene felt like it was hand crafted, over and over, until it was perfected.
 There isn’t a wasted second in a single scene.
 (Which makes finding Peetimes particularly challenging.)